Indiana Independent Contractor Misclassification: How the 123 Test Works and What It Costs

 • Penalties, which can be significant for repeated or willful misclassification

 The dollar exposure depends on the number of workers reclassified, the wages paid, the employer's UI tax rate, and the length of the audit period.
 For employers with multiple contractors performing core business functions — construction crews, staffing agencies, logistics operations — the assessment can be substantial.
+For the step-by-step audit response process itself, see the Indiana DWD contractor audit walk-through.

 Beyond the financial penalty, a misclassification finding creates an administrative record.
 Subsequent audits will look at whether corrections were made.
 Willful misclassification — where the employer was previously notified and continued the practice — carries higher penalties.